 - Enter a name for the device and click OK.

-- In the Properties window, select the desired camera in the dropdown next to Device.
+- In the Properties window, select a camera connected to your computer in the dropdown next to Device.

 - Click OK.